smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

 5. Modify the IBM i system startup program.

-   a.
-To fully automate the recovery of the LSAM servers after a system IPL, the LSAM command that restarts the LSAM servers must be included in the system startup program.
+   - To fully automate the recovery of the LSAM servers after a system IPL, the LSAM command that restarts the LSAM servers must be included in the system startup program.

-   b.
-Use the IBM i command DSPSYSVAL to find the name of the system startup program in the system value QSTRUPPGM.
+   - Use the IBM i command DSPSYSVAL to find the name of the system startup program in the system value QSTRUPPGM.
 This program, or a user replacement for it, must include the LSAM command SMAGPL/STRSMASYS ENV(\<environment name\>), where the default value for the environment name can be (*DEFAULT).
    The ENV parameter of the STRSMASYS command must specify the name of the LSAM environment where the Restricted Mode job was (or could be) executed, if this is not the default LSAM environment.

-   c.
-The existing source for the Control Language program used for system startup, unless it has been modified, can usually be retrieved using the IBM i command RTVCLSRC.
+   - The existing source for the Control Language program used for system startup, unless it has been modified, can usually be retrieved using the IBM i command RTVCLSRC.

-     i.
-SMA suggests storing the retrieved source into the source file QGPL/QCLSRC, or a user-designated library can be used instead of QGPL, since the QGPL library gets replaced when the IBM i operating system is upgraded.
+     - SMA suggests storing the retrieved source into the source file QGPL/QCLSRC, or a user-designated library can be used instead of QGPL, since the QGPL library gets replaced when the IBM i operating system is upgraded.
 Use the original program name for the retrieved source member.

-     ii.
-Copy the original source code to another source file member, using a new name for the copy that will be modified.
+     - Copy the original source code to another source file member, using a new name for the copy that will be modified.

-   d.
-The LSAM startup command must be preceded by a DLYJOB command, allowing time for the system to start TCP/IP services before attempting to start the LSAM Server jobs.
+   - The LSAM startup command must be preceded by a DLYJOB command, allowing time for the system to start TCP/IP services before attempting to start the LSAM Server jobs.
 Failing to allow sufficient time for TCP/IP to start will usually result in a failure of two LSAM communication programs that connect it to the OpCon server.
 With modern IBM Power Processors, it typically takes less than 30 seconds to complete TCP/IP startup, but this may vary depending upon how many TCP/IP servers are being started within a given partition.

-     i.
-Following are the two lines which must be added to the system startup program.
+     - Following are the two lines which must be added to the system startup program.
 Be sure to inspect the current source of this program to ascertain whether there is already a DLYJOB command following the startup of TCP/IP services.
      ```
      DLYJOB DLY(30)
      SMAGPL/STRSMASYS ENV(SMADEFAULT)
      ```

-   e.
-To accomplish the program changes, SMA recommends the WRKMBRPDM command for modifying source and compiling programs, however many production partitions do not include this programmer convenience tool.
+   - To accomplish the program changes, SMA recommends the WRKMBRPDM command for modifying source and compiling programs, however many production partitions do not include this programmer convenience tool.

-     i.
-Alternative commands that can be used in most environments include:
+     - Alternative commands that can be used in most environments include:
         - CPYSRCF
         - ADDPFM (to add a new source file member, if this was not already done by the CPYSRCF command)
         - EDTF (a simple text editor; see the IBM i Knowledge Center or the IBM developerWorks web site for instructions and hints about using EDTF to edit source members).
      - CRTCLPGM

-     ii.
-SMA recommends not overlaying the original system startup program, but instead creating the new program with a different name (if stored into the QSYS system root library, as IBM did), or storing the new program into the QGPL library (but QGPL contents may be lost during the next IBM i operating system upgrade, so another user library can be used, such as the SMAGPL library).
+     - SMA recommends not overlaying the original system startup program, but instead creating the new program with a different name (if stored into the QSYS system root library, as IBM did), or storing the new program into the QGPL library (but QGPL contents may be lost during the next IBM i operating system upgrade, so another user library can be used, such as the SMAGPL library).

-   f.
-Upon completion of the program preparation, use the CHGSYSVAL command to register the new, replacement startup program.
+   - Upon completion of the program preparation, use the CHGSYSVAL command to register the new, replacement startup program.
 The value of this system value must be 20 characters long, and it must list the program name in columns 1 -- 10, followed by the library name in columns 11 -- 20.
 For example:

    ```
    CHGSYSVAL SYSVAL(QSTRUPPGM) VALUE('QSTRUPMOD QSYS')